 CIRES Bronze Medal

-Physical Sciences Division Staff
+Physical Sciences Laboratory Staff

 Many CIRES scientists were part of a multi-institutional team that won a Department of Commerce Bronze Medal in 2017, for the El Niño Rapid Response Field Campaign.
-Federal and CIRES scientists in the Physical Sciences Division of NOAA, the Aircraft Operations Center, and the NOAA ship Ronald H. Brown were involved in the mission.
+Federal and CIRES scientists in the Physical Sciences Laboratory of NOAA, the Aircraft Operations Center, and the NOAA ship Ronald H. Brown were involved in the mission.

 NOAA Research Employees of the Year